BitByteBender/AirBnB_clone/README.md

 * End of file (EOF) -> hit (CTRL+d) or (hbnb) EOF
 * To get help -> (hbnb) help command

-## All commands are explained through the console just type help and you will find the functional commands
-To use the `help` -> help "type the command here"
+All commands are explained through the console just type `help` and you will find the functional commands To use the `help` -> help "type the command here".
-example: `help quit`
+Example: `help quit`